Columbia River waterfront at Lake Entiat near Entiat, Washington

 visibility

-Bald eagles and ospreys are a regular sight along this stretch of the Columbia.
+Bald eagles and ospreys are common along the Columbia through this stretch.
 Early morning on the water offers the best wildlife viewing before boat traffic picks up.

 beExploring / Entiat